csdms-contrib/fwdet/README.md

 Now supporting:
 	- >= ArcGis 10.5
 	- ArcGis Pro
+	- Google Earth Engine

 # Floodwater Depth Estimation Tool
 The Floodwater Depth Estimation Tool (FwDET) calculates floodwater depths using a digital elevation model (DEM) and a flood extent polygon shapefile.
-Within this repository resides the two versions of FwDET.
+Within this repository resides the three versions of FwDET.
 Version 1, featured in Estimating Floodwater Depths from Flood Inundation Maps and Topography [Cohen et al. 2018], best works in inland riverine regions and has been implemented using both Arcpy and QGIS.
-Version 2, features an improved algorithm which better solves coastal flooding as well as fluvial.
+Version 2, features an improved algorithm which better solves coastal flooding as well as fluvial [Cohen et al. 2019].
 Version 2 implements a much different approach that is considerably more computationally efficient, drastically reducing run time compared to version 1 of the tool.

-FwDET can be executed either as a standalone Python script or via a toolbox in ArcMap (v1 & v2) or QGIS (v1).
-Version 1 and 2 have been implemented via Arcpy scripts and Arc Toolboxs with version support for >= ArcGis 10.5 and ArcGis Pro.
-Version 1 also has both a standalone and plugin open-source QGIS version, that out preforms the ArcMap computationally.
-The plugin/toolbox versions can be found inside the [fwdet](fwdet) directory.
-The standalone versions of the scripts are located under [fwdet/source](fwdet/source).
+Version 2.1 introduces a boundary cell smoothing and filtering procedure whicn improves the tool's accuracy.

 ## How to use FwDET ArcMap/Pro Toolbox
 1. Clone this repository or download the
 [toolbox file](fwdet/FwDET.tbx).
-2. Open ArcMap/Pro and navigate using the catalog to the directory containing `FwDET.tbx` or `FwDET_ArcGISPro.tbx`.
+2. Open ArcMap/Pro and navigate using the catalog to the directory containing `FwDET_ArcGISPro.tbx`.
 3. Expand the toolbox and double click on the tool version you wish to use.